uprial/nastyillusioner/README.md

 ## Features

 * Synergies perfectly with [TakeAim](https://github.com/uprial/takeaim) and [CustomCreatures](https://github.com/uprial/customcreatures) plugins
-* No more than one illusioner per user on the server at the same time
 * Illusioners teleport to the players projected route when they run too far away
+* The plugins tries to keep one illusioner per user on the server at the same time *1

+*1 Known issue: this plugin spawns a new (1st) illusioner, another plugin sets removeWhenFarAway to "true" for the 1st illusioner, the server unloads the 1st illusioner, this plugin spawns a new (2nd) illusioner before the server loads the 1st one.

 #### Spawn triggers
 * A player has been running in one direction 80% of the last minute